akash-kumar-biswas/Study-Planner-Application/README.md

 # Study-Planner-Application
-This is a desktop application which is developed using JavaFX
+This is a Desktop application developed using JavaFX.